Title I

 We, as parents, will partner with staff to foster student success in all content areas with a special emphasis on the following:

-- Read with students for 20 minutes nightly.
+- Read with students for 20 minutes at night.

 Student Responsibilities: